 Beijing is an immense city with almost 22 million residents, a city with a history more that started more than 3000 years ago.
-Beijing translates to Capital of the North (bei means north and jing means capital) and it has been the capital of China for more than 900 years.
+Beijing translates to Capital of the North (Bei means north and Jing means capital) and it has been the capital of China for more than 900 years.

 You could easily spend months exploring Beijing and you will not have seen everything in this impressive and expansive city.
 Unfortunately, we had only three days to visit Beijing…

-Beijing with a baby: a complete guide
+Beijing with kids: a complete guide

 What is the best time to visit Beijing?